Cowan Bridge School: Conditions

-The school described by Charlotte Brontë
+Charlotte Brontë's description

 Charlotte Brontë's description in her 1847 novel Jane Eyre was similar, with burnt porridge and frozen water.
 They began their lessons at half past nine, ending at noon, followed by recreation in the garden until dinner, a meal taken very early.
-Lessons began again without pause until 5 p.m., when there was a short break for half a slice of bread and a small bowl of coffee and 30 minutes recreation, followed by another long period of study.
+Lessons began again without pause until 5 p.m., when there was a short break for half a slice of bread and a small bowl of coffee and 30 minutes of recreation, followed by another long period of study.
 The day ended with a glass of water, an oatcake, and evening prayers before bed.
-Punishments included privation of food and recreation, corporal punishment, and humiliations such as being made to sit on a stool for hours on end without moving, wearing a dunce's cap.
+Punishments included deprivation of food and recreation, corporal punishment, and humiliations such as being made to sit on a stool for hours on end without moving, wearing a dunce's cap.